rohan-shenoy/rohan-shenoy.github.io/_projects/1_project.md

 </div>

 <div class="caption text-center mt-2">
-  Demonstration of perspective compression across two rows of images.
+  Urban perspective comparison
 </div>

 <p>
-When you stand far away and zoom in down a street, the lens narrows its field of view.
-This compresses perspective: objects that are actually separated by large distances along the street appear stacked closely together, making the scene look flattened.
-Buildings, lampposts, and people at different depths seem almost the same size.
+	1. Zooming in from a distance along a street reduces the lens’s field of view, which squeezes the space between objects and flattens the scene.
+	2. Objects that are far apart in reality—like buildings, poles, or people—appear much closer together and more evenly sized.
+	3. This perspective compression makes the depth of the street seem less pronounced, giving the image a stacked, two-dimensional look.
 </p>

 ---

-### Part 3: Bringing It All Together
+### Part 3: The Dolly Effect

 <p>
-When you move the camera backward while zooming in, you change the perspective but keep the subject about the same size.
-The background appears to stretch and warp around the subject, creating the dolly zoom effect.
+	1. Pulling the camera back while zooming in preserves the subject’s size but alters the surrounding scene’s proportions.
+	2. As the background shifts in scale, it seems to expand or contract around the subject, producing a surreal, warped look.
+	3. This combination of camera movement and zoom creates the striking “dolly zoom” effect, where the subject stays constant while the environment visually stretches.
 </p>

 <div class="text-center my-4">